-Removing dense, overgrown vegetation on the east, south and west slopes will decrease the chance of a wildfire reaching the tree canopy, and will improve the Eugene-Springfield Fire Department’s ability to respond to a fire.
+- Reduce wildfire risk: Removing dense, overgrown vegetation on the south, west and east slopes will decrease the chance of a wildfire reaching the tree canopy, and will improve the Eugene-Springfield Fire Department’s ability to respond to a fire.
 These actions improve safety for neighboring residences, businesses and park visitors, and will help protect Skinner Butte in the long term.

 - Facilitate public access: A new trail is scheduled to be built in the near future.
 The timing of this summer's vegetation will help facilitate trail siting and improve the efficiency of both projects by reducing timing conflicts.

 - Work with Our Partners: Work with partners including Eugene-Springfield Fire Department, Rotary Club of Eugene, and other interested parties to help ensure Skinner Butte continues to be a wonderful place for people to enjoy.